 Cultural resources are defined as any district, site, building, structure, or object considered to be important to a culture, subculture, or community for scientific, traditional, religious, or any other reason.
-Cultural resources include pre-Contact (before European Contact) and post-Contact archaeological resources, architectural resources, and traditional cultural properties.
-The cultural resources discussed in this chapter include those that meet the specific criteria of the National Historic Preservation Act (NHPA) and its associated regulations.
-However other cultural resources such as plants, animals, or geological materials may be important to a culture, but are not eligible under the NHPA.
-Impacts to these resources are discussed as impacts under NEPA.
-Information on traditionally used plants and animals is presented in Volume 9, Appendix G.
+Cultural resources include pre-contact (before European contact) and post-contact archaeological resources, architectural resources, and traditional cultural properties.
+The cultural resources discussed in this chapter only include those that meet the specific criteria of the National Historic Preservation Act (NHPA) and its associated regulations.

-Pre-Contact and post-Contact archaeological resources are area locations (sites) where human activity measurably altered the earth or left deposits of physical remains.
+Pre-contact and post-contact archaeological resources are area locations (sites) where human activity measurably altered the earth or left deposits of physical remains.
 Archaeological resources can be identified and evaluated for significance according to each site's cultural importance, integrity, and ability to yield information.
 Architectural resources are standing buildings, dams, canals, bridges, and other structures of historic or aesthetic significance.
 Traditional cultural properties are resources associated with cultural practices and beliefs of a living community that are rooted in its history and are important in maintaining the continuing cultural identity of the community.
-In general, specific locations of archaeological sites are not revealed to the public because of the concern of vandalism.
-Therefore, figures with specific locations of archaeological sites are not presented in this chapter.
-However, figures with commonly known sites are presented in Chapter 9, Recreational Resources.
+In general, specific locations of archaeological sites are not being presented in this chapter.
+However, figures with specific locations of archaeological sites are presented in Volume 3, Chapter 9, Recreational Resources.